alok/notational-fzf-vim/README.md

 " Boolean.
 Wrap text in preview window. let g:nv_wrap_preview_text = 1

+" String.
+Width of window as a percentage of screen's width. let g:nv_window_width = '40%'

+" String.
+Determines where the window is.
+Valid options are: 'right', 'left', 'up', 'down'. let g:nv_window_direction = 'down'

 " Float.
 Width of preview window as a percentage of screen's width.
 50% by default. let g:nv_preview_width = 50